Skip to main content

 Stephen Thaler's Advocacy: AI as Copyright Owner

-Stephen Thaler has been a proponent of the idea that AIs should be considered holders of copyright or, in a broader sense, intellectual property.
-This perspective is supported by those who see unique and original qualities in AI outputs, or who believe that generative dynamics are completely autonomous with respect to human indications.
+Stephen Thaler has been a proponent of the idea that AI should be considered copyright holders, or, more broadly, intellectual property holders.
+This perspective is supported by those who see unique and original qualities in AI output, or who believe that the generative dynamics are completely independent of human input.

-In the case known as DABUS (“Device for Autonomous Bootstrapping of Unified Sentience”), Thaler sought to register patents attributing the invention to an AI, an unsupervised neural network programmed by himself.
-However, most courts have ruled that intellectual property rights are human prerogative, based on existing laws or on the principle that attributing rights to a machine appears to contradict human legal principles.
+In the case known as DABUS (Device for Autonomous Bootstrapping of Unified Sentience), Thaler attempted to file patents attributing the invention to an AI, an unsupervised neural network he himself programmed.
+However, most courts have ruled that intellectual property rights are a human prerogative, relying on existing laws or on the principle that attributing rights to a machine appears to contradict human legal principles.

-The only exceptions occurred in Australia and South Africa, but even in these cases, the issue was controversially discussed and often overturned later.
-In general, the global trend has been to maintain copyright as a human prerogative.
+The only exceptions were Australia and South Africa, but even in these cases, the issue was controversially discussed and often overturned later.
+Overall, the global trend has been to maintain copyright as a human prerogative.

 The Case of Thaler II's Creativity Machine

-Recently, Thaler sought to gain recognition for his Creativity Machine as the exclusive author of a two-dimensional work of art titled “A Recent Entrance to Paradise.”
-What makes this case unique is that the Creativity Machine does not receive prompts from its creator but learns autonomously from the datasets provided, completely excluding human intervention.
+Thaler recently sought recognition for his Creativity Machine as the sole author of a two-dimensional artwork titled "A Recent Entrance to Paradise."
+What makes this unique is that the Creativity Machine doesn't receive prompts from its creator but learns autonomously from provided datasets, completely eliminating human intervention.

-However, a criticism of this perspective could argue that, even if the AI operates autonomously, the human is involved in the validation of the data and the initial programming of the system.
+However, a critique of this perspective might argue that, even if AI operates autonomously, humans are involved in data validation and the system's initial programming.
 In other words, for an AI to produce output, some form of human instruction must have been provided, even remotely.

-Recently, the DC District Court ruled that, as with patents, attribution of copyright is a human prerogative.
-This reinforces the idea that, despite the amazing capabilities of AI, copyright should remain under human control.
+Recently, the DC District Court ruled that, as with patents, copyright attribution is a human prerogative.
+This reinforces the idea that, despite the astonishing capabilities of AI, copyright should remain under human control.

 The Role of Copyright

-Copyrights serve several purposes, including the moral gratification of authors, the possibility of obtaining economic benefits and the legal protection of assets of economic value against claims or injury by third parties.
-The idea of assigning such rights to a machine, which has no emotions, desires, or awareness, raises fundamental questions.
+Copyrights serve several purposes, including the moral gratification of authors, the possibility of obtaining economic benefits, and the legal protection of assets of economic value against claims or injury by third parties.
+The idea of granting such rights to a machine, which lacks emotions, desires, or awareness, raises fundamental questions.

-A comparison can be made with similar situations, for example, the use of software to create special effects in films or the generation of art by AI such as Dall-E. In these cases, despite the significant contribution of AI, the names of the software are not included in the credits of the films as “co-authors”, and artists using AI as a tool must still provide significant input to achieve desired results.
+A comparison can be made with similar situations, for example, the use of software to create special effects in films or the generation of art by AIs like Dall-E. In these cases, despite the significant contribution of AI, the names of the software are not included in the film credits as "co-authors," and the artists using AI as a tool must still provide significant input to achieve the desired results.

 Ultimately, the goal of attributing copyright to software seems inconsistent with our current legal and social system, which does not consider machines to be equal to human beings.